El Clásico: Luís Figo transfer

 In 2000, Real Madrid's then-presidential candidate, Florentino Pérez, offered Barcelona's vice-captain Luís Figo $2.4 million to sign an agreement binding him to Madrid if he won the elections.
-If the player broke the deal, he would have to pay Pérez $30 million in compensation.
+If Figo broke the deal, he would have to pay Pérez $30 million in compensation.
 When his agent confirmed the deal, Figo denied everything, insisting, "I'll stay at Barcelona whether Pérez wins or loses."
 He accused the presidential candidate of "lying" and "fantasizing".
 He told Barcelona teammates Luis Enrique and Pep Guardiola he was not leaving and they conveyed the message to the Barcelona squad.

 On 9 July, Sport ran an interview in which he said, "I want to send a message of calm to Barcelona's fans, for whom I always have and always will feel great affection.
 I want to assure them that Luís Figo will, with absolute certainty, be at the Camp Nou on the 24th to start the new season...
 I've not signed a pre-contract with a presidential candidate at Real Madrid.
 No. I'm not so mad as to do a thing like that."

-The only way Barcelona could prevent Figo's transfer to Real Madrid was to pay the penalty clause, $30 million.
-That would have effectively meant paying the fifth highest transfer fee in history to sign their own player.
 Barcelona's new president, Joan Gaspart, called the media and told them, "Today, Figo gave me the impression that he wanted to do two things: get richer and stay at Barça."
-Only one of them happened.
-The following day, 24 July, Figo was presented in Madrid and handed his new shirt by Alfredo Di Stéfano.
+However, the following day, 24 July, Figo was presented in Madrid and handed his new shirt by Alfredo Di Stéfano.
 His buyout clause was set at $180 million.
 Gaspart later admitted, "Figo's move destroyed us."

 On his return to Barcelona in a Real Madrid shirt, banners with "Judas", "Scum" and "Mercenary" were hung around the stadium.
 Thousands of fake 10,000 peseta notes had been printed and emblazoned with his image, were among the missiles of oranges, bottles, cigarette lighters, even a couple of mobile phones were thrown at him.
 In his third season with Real Madrid, the 2002 Clásico at Camp Nou produced one of the defining images of the rivalry.
-Figo was mercilessly taunted throughout; missiles of coins, a knife, a whisky bottle, were raining down from the stands, mostly from areas populated by the Boixos Nois where he had been taking a corner.
+Figo was taunted throughout; missiles of coins, a knife, a whisky bottle, were raining down from the stands, mostly from areas populated by the Boixos Nois where he had been taking a corner.
 Among the debris was a pig's head.